swecc-uw/swecc-email-scraper/CONTRIBUTING.md

 ## Code Style Guidelines

-We use several tools to maintain code quality:
+We use a few tools to maintain code quality:

 - **Black**: For code formatting
 - **Ruff**: For linting and import sorting